arunlakhs3/order-import/README.txt

 Steps to run the application:
 --------------------------------------------------------------------------------
-1. Checkout the project dir.
+1. Clone the repo order-import from gitHub.
 The above mentioned docker related files will be shown.
 2. In the server where the docker runs, issue the below command.
 Make sure to have target/OrderData.jar in the current working directory
 	# docker-compose up
 	This will create the docker image and upload to docker cloud and run as containers.